 - Connect with others.
 Faith communities and spiritual beliefs help many people cope with difficult situations.
 Prayer and other religious activities may greatly reduce stress and provide social support to reduce isolation.

 - Respond calmly.
 To your loved one, the hallucinations seem real, so it doesn’t help to say they are imaginary.
 Calmly explain that you see things differently.
 Be respectful without tolerating dangerous or inappropriate behavior.

 - Pay attention to triggers.
 You can help your family member or friend understand, and try to avoid, the situations that trigger symptoms, cause a relapse or disrupt normal activities.

 - Help ensure medications are taken as prescribed.
 Many people question whether they still need the medication when they’re feeling better or they don’t like the side effects.
 Encourage your loved one to take medications regularly to prevent symptoms from returning or worsening.
 Encourage communication with the prescribing psychiatrist about concerns over side effects.
 Everyone is different, and it may take several trials before the best medication or combination of medications is found.

 - Understanding lack of awareness (Anosognosia).
 Your family member or friend may be unable to see that he or she is experiencing psychosis.
 Rather than trying to convince them, show support by helping your loved one be safe, get therapy and take the prescribed medications.

 - Help avoid drugs or alcohol.
-These substances are known to trigger psychosis.
-If your loved one develops a substance abuse disorder, getting help is essential.
+Substance use can lessen the benefits of medication and worsen symptoms.
+If your loved one develops a substance use disorder, getting help is essential.